 What’s behind it all?

 There’s a lot of fascinating history surrounding the invention of our modern calendar.
 While much of it is based on science (calculating the length of the earth’s orbit around the sun or tracking lunar cycles), culture and religion come into play too.
-This video is a great primer for deciphering the history of calendaring.
+This How Was The Calendar Invented?
+(YouTube) video is a great primer for deciphering the history of calendaring.

 Where to begin?